stormpath/stormpath-sdk-angularjs/docs/source/protect_api.rst

 ====================

-In the previous section, :ref:`create_new_project`, we created a simple Express.js and installed the `Stormpath Express Module`_.
+In the previous section, :ref:`create_new_project`, we created a simple Express.js server and installed the `Stormpath Express Module`_.
 We are going to use that SDK to secure the API endpoints in the Express server.